 * 2005: Larsen, Elizabeth and Margaret L. Stubbs.
 Increasing Diversity in Computer Science: Acknowledging, Yet Moving Beyond, Gender.
 Journal of Women and Minorities in Science and Engineering.
 June 2005, Volume 11, Issue No. 2, pages 139-169.

 * Recommended to the Annals of Research in Engineering Education (AREE).

 - Served as president for the Pennsylvania Sociological Society

-- Elected vice president of the national Association for Applied and Clinical Sociology (AACS)
+- Elected president of the national Association for Applied and Clinical Sociology (AACS)

 - B.A.
 Sociology